provecticus/kwve-logger-transcriptions/docs/SYSTEM_USAGE.md

   Some MinIO builds return `400` for `/minio/health/ready` on the API port.
 Use console health (`/ready`, `/live`) or an S3 `HEAD /` (200/204/301/302).

 - **OpenSearch index/doc 404**
-  Seed once (see “Seeding / Re-seeding OpenSearch” above) or re-run bootstrap.
+  Seed once (see "Seeding / Re-seeding OpenSearch" above) or re-run bootstrap.
 Verification can be extended to auto-seed if missing.

 - **Compose says `services.X must be a mapping`**
   YAML indentation/placement error; ensure `environment:` and `command:` are **inside** each service, not under `services:` root.